 If most other things are equal, you may want to look at the cost.
 If one program you are looking at is significantly cheaper than the other, the cheaper one might be the right choice.
 However, be careful as you make this decision.
 Cost is not always correlated with quality, but you don’t want to choose the cheapest option if it really isn’t the most suitable.
 Remember as well that you can take out graduate loans from a private lender.
 If you’ve built up a credit history, you might qualify for low interest rates.
 The process of checking your eligibility is usually as frictionless as possible when you’re dealing with online lenders.

 Another thing to consider is the flexibility of the programs.
 You’ll find some people who say that an MBA is only worthwhile if you are able to devote yourself to doing it full-time and in person, with the networking you gain from it a large component of its value.
 A subject-specific master’s may allow for more flexibility, such as taking some classes online in the evening, and going part-time.
+Courses like the Carroll University Masters in Business Analytics offer just that.
 As with cost, while flexibility should be a factor, you still need to ultimately make sure you are going for the degree that will best suit your career plans.